akaSybe/svelte-prerender-example/README.md

 Rollup config consists of two separate configs:

-The first config is to build usual iife bundle with app.
+The first config used to build usual iife bundle with app.

-The second config is to build root component as [SSR component](https://svelte.dev/docs#Server-side_component_API).
+The second config used to build root component as [SSR component](https://svelte.dev/docs#Server-side_component_API).
 When SSR component bundled, Rollup executes script `prerender.js`, which uses SSR Component API to get HTML and CSS.

 ## Remarks